lynx-zenchar/lynx-zenchar/README.md

 # I'm Matthew Eleazar!

 ### About Me
 I'm an **M.S. candidate in Data Science & AI at the University of Dallas** and a **Computer Science graduate from the University of Notre Dame** (Minor in Philosophy).
-My work sits at the intersection of **data, machine learning, and software engineering**, with a focus on building systems that turn complex data into clear, actionable insights.
+My work sits at the intersection of **data science, machine learning, and software engineering**, with a focus on building systems that turn complex data into clear, actionable insights.

 ---